danielbodnar/awesome-stars/README.md

 ## others

+- [kworkflow/kworkflow](https://github.com/kworkflow/kworkflow) - kw is our inglorious kernel developer workflow tool with a simple mission: reduce the overhead with infrastructure setup for Linux development
+- [apache/incubator-heron](https://github.com/apache/incubator-heron) - Apache Heron (Incubating) is a realtime, distributed, fault-tolerant stream processing engine from Twitter
 - [NVIDIA/libnvidia-container](https://github.com/NVIDIA/libnvidia-container) - NVIDIA container runtime library
 - [NVIDIA/nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) - Build and run containers leveraging NVIDIA GPUs
 - [ruben2020/codequery](https://github.com/ruben2020/codequery) - A code-understanding,  code-browsing or code-search tool.
 This is a tool to index, then query or search C, C++, Java, Python, Ruby, Go and Javascript source code.
 It builds upon the databases of cscop